dmcanally/denver-netdata/README.md

    Type:    String
    Default: undef
-   Desc:    A central netdata that is configured with `isregistry`.
+   Desc:    A central netdata that is configured with `registry => true`.

  * `remote_registry_port`